toradex/vscode-torizon-templates/CONTRIBUTING.md

 #### Substitution tags

 Substitution tags can be used inside files and as folders names to rename stuff needed by the project template.
-There are two substitution tags used by ApolloX:
+There are two substitution tags used by Torizon IDE Extension:

 - `__change__`: that will be substituted to the project name;